 Saint Agnes of Rome, Virgin and Martyr

-In Matthew 18:2-3, Jesus draws a child close to Him and tells His followers that, unless they change and become like children, they will never enter the kingdom of heaven.
+In Matthew 18:2-3, “And Jesus called a little child unto him, and set him in the midst of them, And said, Verily I say unto you, Except ye be converted, and become as little children, ye shall not enter into the kingdom of heaven”.
 These days, many interpret that to mean that followers of Jesus shouldn’t have questions or doubts, but what if having childlike faith refers to having the wholehearted devotedness that a child possesses?

 Saint Agnes, born in 291 AD, grew up in the bustling city of Rome.
 Though it was a multicultural city where many gods were worshipped, Saint Agnes was raised knowing Jesus Christ as Lord.
 Christians were still considered a religious minority at that time and had gone through several instances of persecution, but Saint Agnes was bold in her faith.
 She was a beautiful young girl who belonged to a wealthy family, so she was pursued by many suitors, but she had consecrated her life to Christ.
 In her mind she had no spouse but Jesus, and she did not refrain from informing her suitors of that fact.